amitcodingwizard/edexworld/README.md

 # Edexworld

 Edexworld is the educational web based platform to assist students, parents and teachers to work together for students academic success.
-This website is developed by Edexworld Empowerment Pvt.
+This website is the sole subsidiary of Edexworld Empowerment Pvt.
 Ltd.

-- A product developed by Sujit Singh
+- A product developed by Amit Singh